Orlandster/geo-on-fire/README.md

 That's it!
 Now you are able to run gof operations.
 Go trough the guides to see how it works.

 ## Guides
-Follow along the different guides to learn how to use gof correctly in your application.

 ### Basic usage
 Basically all the user operations proivded by gof can be splitted in two cateogries.
 There are writing and there are reading operations.
 Make sure you always use the built-in methods the library provides to modify your geolocations data.
 Otherwise there's a chance that you get corrupt and invalid data.